anthonyafonin/QuickSheets/README.md

-# TimeSheets
+# QuickSheets
-An Android Application designed to create and update an employee's time sheet that is also view-able by their employer.
+An Android Application that allows the user to create time sheets that are stored on a local SQlite database.
+The user can also export and email these timesheets as .PDF's to their employer.